fivetran/dbt_apple_search_ads/README.md

 ## Database Support

-This package has been tested on BigQuery, Snowflake, Redshift, Postgres, and Databricks.
+This package has been tested on BigQuery, Snowflake, Redshift, PostgreSQL, and Databricks.

 ### Databricks Dispatch Configuration
 dbt `v0.20.0` introduced a new project-level dispatch configuration that enables an "override" setting for all dispatched macros.
-If you are using a Databricks destination with this package you will need to add the below (or a variation of the below) dispatch configuration within your `dbt_project.yml`.
+If you are using a Databricks destination with this package, you will need to add the dispatch configuration below (or a variation of that configuration) within your `dbt_project.yml`.
 This is required in order for the package to accurately search for macros within the `dbt-labs/spark_utils` then the `dbt-labs/dbt_utils` packages respectively.
 ```yml
 # dbt_project.yml